pankaja-shree/mongo101/readme.md

 * Result of find operation returns a cursor object.
 * Use the data only when required.
 In `var cursor = db.collection('companies').find(query)`, without callback in find, the statement only dscribes the query.
 In this case find creates a cursor object but doesnt perform the operation unless a request to any document is made (through cursor.forEach).
 Data is streamed through cursor only when asked for.
 Whereas using toArray with find returns all the documents in one go.
+* In cursor.forEach method, there are 2 callbacks as arguments.
+In the 1st argument, the callback is called for each document returned by it.
+When cursor is exhausted with all documents in all the batches or when there's an error, the 2nd callbsck is executed.
 * In case of massive docs, using forEach with cursor, only batch of documents are returned at a time.
 Results in faster operation.
-* In cursor.forEach method, there are 2 callbacks as arguments.
-In the 1st argument, the callback is called for each document returned by it.
-When cursor is exhausted with all documents or when there's an error, the 2nd callbsck is executed.